Skip to content

 test

-enable://strictHtml applies to all rules
+enable://strictHtml is effective for all rules

-Using lineProps://strictHtml
+Use lineProps://strictHtml

 txt